-Degree Requirements – The Master of Engineering degree requires thirty semester-hours of coursework and at least two semester-hours of a supervised project.
-A minimum of fifteen semester-hours of coursework must be taken in courses taught by University of Virginia faculty of the Systems Engineering Department.
-The remaining fifteen hours of coursework can be taken in courses taught by University of Virginia faculty or may be transferred from other institutions.
-At least a three-credit project must be performed under the supervision of University of Virginia faculty.
+Degree Requirements – The Master of Engineering degree requires thirty semester-hours of coursework.
+A minimum of fifteen semester-hours of coursework must be taken in courses taught by instructors of University of Virginia Systems Engineering graduate online courses.
+The remaining fifteen hours of coursework can be completed through taught by University of Virginia Engineering School faculty or may be transferred from other institutions.
 Each student’s plan of study must be approved by the Virginia Engineering Online advisor for Systems Engineering.

 Plan of Study – A faculty advisor is available to provide assistance in the selection of courses which will constitute an approved Plan of Study.
-It is recommended that a plan of study be submitted as early as possible–preferably after two courses have been completed.
 The following is a general framework for designing a plan of study leading to the Master of Engineering in Systems Engineering:

 - one course covering systems engineering methodology, design and management, such as, SYS 6001, “Introduction to Systems Engineering”